 Tomato Bisque with Hatch Chiles – easy, healthy and DELISH!!

 Another summer, another tomato soup recipe!
-I struggled with what to name this one; “bisque” is traditionally made with some type of seafood, such as shrimp or lobster.
+I struggled with what to name this one; “bisque” is traditionally made with some type of seafood, such as shrimp or this lobster bisque.
 Yet the term seems to have shifted a bit in recent years with many restaurants and recipes labeling soup as a bisque as long as it’s pureed and creamy.
 So I took some liberties with this one and decided that it’s creamy texture has earned it the title “Tomato Bisque”.
 I think you’ll approve once you taste it!